drlivingston/kr/README.md

-# Clojure API for RDF and SPARQL - provides consistent access to APIs including Jena and Sesame
+# Clojure API for RDF and SPARQL

 The Knowledge Representation and Reasoning Tools library enables easy Clojure use of RDF and SPARQL, provinging a unified interface for both Jena and Sesame.
 (KR can be extended for other APIs and underlying triplestores.)